SierraSchultz/advent-of-code/README.md

-# advent-of-code
+# Advent-of-code
-#Solving advent of code puzzle in java
+## Solving advent of code puzzle in different languages.